 In addition to the competing healthcare education delivery methods in the industry, we also have direct competitors.
-In the learning and talent management business, a number of companies offer competitive learning management products and talent management modules to the healthcare industry.
+In the workforce development business, a number of companies offer competitive learning management products and talent management modules to the healthcare industry.
 We compete with companies such as Cornerstone OnDemand, Healthcare Source, Oracle, SABA, SAP, and SumTotal Systems that provide their services to multiple industries, including healthcare.
-During 2012 SAP and Oracle gained greater presence in this market by way of acquisitions; SAP acquired SuccessFactors and Oracle acquired TALEO.
+During 2012, SAP and Oracle gained greater presence in the healthcare market by way of acquisitions; SAP acquired SuccessFactors and Oracle acquired TALEO.
 We also compete with large medical publishers that have operating units that offer learning management systems that focus on healthcare, such as Reed Elsevier Group's MC Strategies.
-In the survey business, we see competition from large nationally recognized survey research firms such as Avatar International, Gallup, National Research Corporation, Press Ganey Associates, Professional Research Consultants, Inc., and others.
-Our survey business also experiences direct competition from vendors who provide survey research services to other industries including Kenexa, which is now owned by IBM, and Foresight, which is now owned by TNS Global.
+In the healthcare research business, we see competition from large nationally recognized research firms such as Avatar International, Gallup, National Research Corporation, Press Ganey Associates, Studer Group, Professional Research Consultants, Inc., and others.
+Our research business also experiences direct competition from vendors who provide research services to other industries including Kenexa, which is now owned by IBM, and Foresight, which is now owned by TNS Global.
 Finally, in our simulation business, we compete with B-Line Medical, CAE/Meti, and EMS.

-We believe our learning and talent management solutions, which include both products and services that facilitate training, assessment and development for healthcare professionals, a wide assortment of courseware, a mechanism for measuring satisfaction and/or other results, and the ability to provide all our services on a single platform over the Internet, provide us with a competitive advantage.
-In our survey research business, we believe our large proprietary database of survey results, technology infrastructure designed to automate the processing of survey results, proprietary core survey instruments and action plan development methodology, and our ability to quickly deliver relevant online courseware targeted at addressing survey related findings provide us with a competitive advantage.
+We believe our workforce development solutions, which include both products and services that facilitate training, assessment and development for healthcare professionals, a wide assortment of courseware, a mechanism for measuring satisfaction and/or other results, and the ability to provide all our services on a single platform over the Internet, provide us with a competitive advantage.
+In our research business, we believe our large proprietary database of survey results, technology infrastructure designed to automate the processing of survey results, proprietary core survey instruments and action plan development methodology, and our ability to quickly deliver relevant online courseware targeted at addressing survey related findings provide us with a competitive advantage.
 In our simulation business, our SimCenterTM products enable simulation centers to purchase courseware online, manage students and resources, and provide a debriefing capability in an integrated manner.
-Built on the HLC platform and with our collaborative arrangement with Laerdal Medical, a world leader in simulation equipment, we believe we have a competitive advantage in this area.
-We believe that the principal competitive factors affecting the marketing of our learning, talent management, and research solutions to the healthcare industry include:
+Built on our SaaS-based platform and with our collaborative arrangement with Laerdal Medical, a world leader in simulation equipment, we believe we have a competitive advantage in this area.
+We believe that the principal competitive factors affecting the marketing of our workforce development and research solutions to the healthcare industry include:

-- features of the HLC product, including reporting, management functionality, ability to manage a variety of events or modalities, courseware assignment, curriculum management, scalability, and the ability to track utilization and results; - scope and variety of Internet-based learning courseware available, including mandated content for OSHA, The Joint Commission, patient safety, and HIPAA requirements, competency-based content, courseware scenarios that drive simulators, courseware that provides CPR certification, as well as the ability of our customers to create and host their own web-enabled courseware; - our singular focus on the healthcare industry and our deep healthcare expertise; - scope and quality of professional services offered, including survey execution, implementation, benchmarking, training and the expertise and technical knowledge of the customers' employees; - competitive pricing, which supports a return on investment to customers when compared to other alternative delivery methods; - customer service and support; - effectiveness of sales and marketing efforts; and - company reputation.
+- features of our SaaS-based platform and applications, including reporting, management functionality, ability to manage a variety of events or modalities, courseware assignment, curriculum management, documenting competency assessments and performance appraisals, scalability, and the ability to track utilization and results; - scope and variety of Internet-based learning courseware available, including mandated content for OSHA, The Joint Commission, patient safety, and HIPAA requirements, ICD-10 training, competency-based content, courseware scenarios that drive simulators, courseware that provides CPR certification, as well as the ability of our customers to create and host their own web-enabled courseware; - our singular focus on the healthcare industry and our deep healthcare expertise; - scope and quality of professional services offered, including survey execution, implementation, benchmarking, training and the expertise and technical knowledge of the customers' employees; - competitive pricing, which supports a return on investment to customers when compared to other alternative delivery methods; - customer service and support; - effectiveness of sales and marketing efforts; and - company reputation.